simplicitesoftware/documentation/docs/docs/front/introduction.md

 * **MENU -** contains all your application's sections, with sub-menus and categories, it helps you to intuitively navigate through your applications.
 You can also embed specific features and categories (trays, typed items, ...).

-* **WORK -** this represents the main area of interest, where all dynamic content is displayed, indeed it is the biggest one.
-That's where any of your search or navigation result will appear and be interactible with.
+* **WORK -** the main content area where dynamic content is displayed and where search results and navigation content appears.
+This is the largest section of the interface where users interact with data and functionality.

 * **FOOTER -** this last parts serves to add some specific links that less users would access but that are still mandatory, like Legal Mentions and Accessibility features.